brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 bamboo.
 It would let you build any Finn project just by issuing 'Finnbuild build'.
 - Like at Knowit, any change would get picked up, built, tested and uploaded to nexus.
-- Another homegrown tool, Pipeline would present a visual pipeline which then would allow you to deploy to test, and later production.
-Puppet was operating in the background for this.
+- Then another homegrown tool, Pipeline would present a visual pipeline which would allow you to deploy to test, and later production.
 - This worked primarily for JVM projects, but as I left Finn support for containers were also in the works.
 - Finnbuild and Pipeline were the brains of this setup